Apple Crisp with Oat Topping

 • Sprinkle 2-3 tablespoons of water all over the top of the crisp.

-• Then remove the foil and continue baking for about 10 minutes more or until you see those juices bubbling up again
+• Then remove the foil and continue baking for about 10 minutes more, or until the juices bubble up again.

 Nutrition Information: